kolkhis/tech-notes/perl/arrays.md

 );
 ```

-The left side is auto-quoted, but you can use strings as keys:
+The left side is auto-quoted with `=>`, but you can use strings as keys:
 ```perl
 my %fruits = (
     "apple" => "red",